 Colleen Oakley's grandma inspired the intergenerational friendship in her new novel

-NPR's Mary Louise Kelly talks with writer Colleen Oakley about her new book "The Mostly True Story of Tanner & Louise."
+Colleen Oakley's new book is "The Mostly True Story of Tanner & Louise."

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.